pushpadevl/circomlib/circuits/README.md

         Checks whether the argument is zero or not.
     - SCHEMA
     - INPUT
-    - OUTPUT
+    - OUTPUT : Returns 1 if true, 0 otherwise
     - BENCHMARKS
     - EXAMPLE

 - `IsEqual()`

-    - DESCRIPTION
+    - DESCRIPTION :
         Checks whether the two inputs (first element at in[0], second at in[1]) are equal or not
     - SCHEMA
     - INPUT
-    - OUTPUT
+    - OUTPUT :
     Returns 1 if true, 0 otherwise
     - BENCHMARKS
     - EXAMPLE